8bitjeff/react_redux_basic_template/README.md

 npm run pack to webback it all up

 No bootsrap or styles of any kind.

-This includes basic consts for actions and a full description of how flux works to store state in a simple app.
+This includes basic consts for actions and a full description of how redux works to store state in a simple app.

-# Contents of entry.js description and notes for explai9ning the facits of React - Redux below (sorry for typos, they will be fixed)
+# Contents of entry.js description and notes for explaining the facits of React - Redux
+# below (sorry for typos, they will be fixed)

  In this most simple version it this will contain our entire ract and redux app